nats-io/nats-spark-connector/load_balanced/README.md

 ## Setting Up to Run the Connector
 ### Tying the Connector to Spark
-You may build the code in the IDE of your choice or you may utilize the jar located in the repository at 'target/scala-2.12/nats-spark-connector_2.12-0.1.jar' After placing the jar in a directory of your choice, point Spark to said directory by setting the Spark Session builder option "spark.jars".
+You may build the code using `sbt assembly` which will create the jar file.
+After placing the jar in a directory of your choice, point Spark to said directory by setting the Spark Session builder option "spark.jars".